 One of the reasons why short films have not made as much headway into the mainstream as TV shows and movies is because so many of them do not meet a high enough standard to warrant attention.

-“While short film is a subjective medium and one might find meaning or relate to a film that others might not, in my opinion, short filmmakers make the same mistakes as feature filmmakers,” says Wes.
+“Short film is a subjective medium and one might find meaning or relate to a film that others might not.
+However, in my opinion, short filmmakers make the same mistakes as feature filmmakers,” says Wes.
 Everything good or bad about a short film usually depends on the director’s personal intentions, and the intentions that director has for his or her audience.”

 “While there are many mistakes a short filmmakers can run into,” Wes continues, “there are two ways I can think of off the top of my head that they can best avoid mistakes.”